airfanBG/WHproject/README.md

 The progect is optimizing regularly
 # API routings:
 All routes returns JSON formatted data.
 First step is to register a customer with an email from list <b>Emails</b>.
 If you want to register as User the email must be different from list.
-Register address at: "/api/auth/register" you must send **POST** request with one of the emails below (if you want to use Products API you must select one email from **Emails** .
+If you want to register a customer, register address is at: "/api/Auth/register-customer" ("/api/Auth/register-user"-as user (seller) respectively) you must send **POST** request with one of the emails below (if you want to use Products API you must select one email from **Emails** .
 You must set { **Password, ConfirmPassword**} and send data as **JSON**.
-After status code **200** go to "/api/auth/login" with your email and password to get **bearer token**.
+After status code **200** go to "/api/Auth/login-customer"-"/api/Auth/login-user" with your email and password to get **bearer token**.
 If login is successful you will receive status code 200 and bearer jwt.
 Token expiration time is set of 60 minutes.
-If you want to consume all data from API you must register a new login account at:
-"/api/auth/register-user" and login at "/api/auth/login-user"

 **Example**
 ```